noviandsh/noviandsh/README.md

 Front-End Developer
 -------------------

 I’m a fresh graduate of State University of Malang.
 I studied informatics engineering education.
 Since 2017 I have a side job as a freelancer focusing on Web Development.
-After graduated, I took several courses to learn more about Frontend Development.

 * 🌍  I'm based in Gresik
 * 🖥️  See my portfolio at [noviandsh.com](http://noviandsh.com)